 Maurice is grew-up in Montevallo and has a heart for the people and youth of Montevallo.

 Impact Montevallo is a collaborative partnership of concerned citizens raising awareness of youth substance use issues in the City of Montevallo and educates youth and adults to take action to prevent youth substance use.

 Impact Montevallo was awarded a Drug-Free Communities Support Program Grant by a collaboration of The Executive Office of the President, Office of National Drug Control Policy (ONDCP), and the Department of Health and Human Services (HHS), Substance Abuse and Mental Health Services Administration (SAMHSA), Center for Substance Abuse Prevention (CSAP) on October 30, 2019.
 The matching funds grant provides $125,000 each year for up to 5 years.
 Impact Montevallo was 1 of 150 grant awards across the nation in 2019.
-Click here for more information on the grant itself, our community sector representatives and our 12-month Action Plan.
-(Include Link to DFC Grant page)
+Click here for more information on the grant itself.

 Each year, our volunteers come together to create our Montevallo Community Assessment.
 Our Community Assessment is data-driven and guides our work by identifying the problems facing our young people.
 Based on our Community Assessment, we are addressing:

 - Youth Medication Misuse